sonots/cumo/README.md

 Cumo.enable_compatible_mode
 ```

-to make Cumo NArray behaves compatbile with Numo NArray.
+to make Cumo NArray behaves compatibly with Numo NArray.
 Use `Cumo.disable_compatible_mode` to disable, and `Cumo.compatible_mode_enabled?` to check the current state.

 ### Select a GPU device ID